Meet the team

 Center for Shared Insight

 The team at CSIP is here to support your dating, relationships and beyond.
-From helping you build healthy relationships, cope with relationship issues such as relationship anxiety, conflict, separation or divorce, pregnancy, loss, and adjusting to parenthood, our therapists are here to help guide you along the many relational steps in your life.
+From helping you build healthy relationships, cope with relationship issues such as relationship anxiety, conflict, break-ups, divorce, pregnancy, loss, infertility, and adjusting to parenthood, our therapists are here to help guide you along the many relationship steps in your life.

 Dr. Mallaree Blake, PsyD - Licensed Psychologist